Lorenc1o/Advanced-DB_YCSB_etcd_Hazelcast/etcd/README.md

 Set host, port, password, and cluster mode in the workload you plan to run.

+At the moment, the connection is made with the localhost and to the port 2379.

 ### 5. Load data and run tests (This is not working now)

+First, you need to go to YCSB/bin/ycsb and to the list DATABASES add:
+	["etcd": "site.ycsb.db.EtcdClient",]

 Load the data: